11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - Free software and can be used for commercial and non-commercial purposes

-- Can offer users both 2D and 3D animation
+- Can offer users both 2D animation and 3D animation

 - Can be useful for low-budget animation artists